dtudk/pythonsupport-page/docs/learn-more/vscode/python-script.rst

    of the opened folder.

    Therefore, all scripts executed via VS Code will run the script from that folder which may have unexpected side-effects.
-Especially when trying to read/write files in specific folders.
-Always use this code snippet to figure out where the script is executed if unexpected IO errors occur:
+   Therefore, the same script may read/write different files depending on which folder you have opened in VS Code.

+   When unexpected read/write errors occur, one can use the below script to figure out where the *current working directory* is:

    .. code::